FYT3RP4TIL/TFIDF-Ecommerce-Category-Classification/README.md

-# 🛍️ E-commerce Product Categorization using TFIDF
+# 🛍️ E-commerce Product Categorization using NLP and Machine Learning

 ## 📋 Table of Contents
 - [Project Overview](#project-overview)